SimmonsRitchie/business-days-js/readme.md

 ##### Add business days

 Add a specified number of business days to a date to calculate a new date.
-The returned date is a DayJS object.
+The returned date is a Day.js object.

 ```
 import businessDays from "business-days-js";

 const startDate = new Date("2020-12-20 00:00:00 GMT-0500");
-bDays.addDays(startDate, 5) // returns a DayJS object representing Dec 28, 2020.
+bDays.addDays(startDate, 5) // returns a Day.js object representing Dec 28, 2020.
 ```

 As with other methods, dates can be provided as a DayJS object or a string formatted as "YYYY-MM-DD":